Allenwsz12/htmls_friends/README.md

 # htmls_friends
 This is a code warehouse for storing web page programs written for friends
+Thank you for visiting this website.